CarlosAMolina/cmoli.es/README.md

 ## Run project

-Create html files and deploy in the VPS:
+Create HTML files and deploy on the VPS:

 ```bash
 make deploy